Kathy has served on the faculty at writers’ conferences, seminars, and retreats in the following ways:

-Up to ten attendees submit pages of their manuscripts in advance to Kathy and to others who have signed up for the clinic.
-Prior to the conference, attendees critique/edit one another’s work via e-mail.
+Up to ten attendees submit pages of their manuscripts in advance to Kathy and to the others who have signed up for the clinic.
+Prior to the conference, attendees critique/edit one another’s work via email.
 At the clinic, they discuss key points of each author’s manuscript together (similar to a critique group).
 Kathy adds her professional input and gives each author a written critique to take home and review after the conference.
 Clinic can focus on fiction only, nonfiction only, or both.
 Best when offered in multiple sessions, either two or three in one day or on sequential days of a multiple-day conference or seminar.

 *Especially beneficial for beginning and intermediate writers, fiction or nonfiction.
 Multiple sessions.

-At many of the conferences where Kathy Ide teaches, the attendees are most interested in meeting with her in person to discuss their manuscripts, the publishing industry, where they’re at with their writing or editing, and what steps to take next.
+At many of the conferences where Kathy Ide has taught, the attendees are most interested in meeting with her in person to discuss their manuscripts, the publishing industry, where they’re at with their writing or editing, and what steps to take next.
 Attendees often cite these one-on-one brainstorming/consultation sessions as the most valuable part of the conference for them.
-Authors may submit pages of their manuscripts in advance to Kathy via mail or e-mail.
+Authors may submit pages of their manuscripts in advance to Kathy via mail or email.
 At the conference, Kathy meets with each author to provide personal, hands-on critiquing, editing, consulting, and brainstorming.
 For multiple-day conferences, writers can revise/rewrite their manuscripts, based on Kathy’s input, then meet again to review the changes.

 *Especially beneficial for beginning and intermediate writers, fiction or nonfiction.
 Single or multiple sessions (30 to 60 minutes each).